stnolting/neoTRNG/README.md

 * [x] easy to use / simple integration
 * [x] full documentation down to rtl level + evaluation

+> [!WARNING]
-**:warning: WARNING** It is possible that there will be at least _some_ cross correlations between external signals/events and the generate random numbers.
+> It is possible that there will be at least _some_ cross correlations between external signals/events and the generate random numbers.
 Hence, there is no guarantee at all that the neoTRNG provides perfect or cryptographically secure random numbers.
 Furthermore, there is no tampering detection mechanism or online health monitoring available yet to check the integrity of the generated random data.

+> [!WARNING]
-**:warning: WARNING** Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and might also cause local heating of the chip (when using very large configurations).
+> Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and might also cause local heating of the chip (when using very large configurations).
 Furthermore, additional electromagnetic interference (EMI) might be emitted by the design.